act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 #### Passed Example 1

-In this document, the [visibility][visible] and [inclusion in the accessibility tree][included in the accessibility tree] of the navigational [block of repeated content][] can be toggled on and off by the link at the start of the document.
+This document has a link at the start of the document to toggle the [visibility][visible] and [inclusion in the accessibility tree][included in the accessibility tree] of the navigational [block of repeated content][].

 ```html
 <html>